siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/Digital Logic/2024-10-08-time-analysis-metastability-in-digital-circuits.md

 ---

 Metastability is a critical phenomenon in digital electronics, particularly in systems that involve asynchronous signals or transitions between different clock domains.
 Understanding metastability is essential for designing reliable digital circuits, especially when dealing with flip-flops, registers, and field-programmable gate arrays (FPGAs).
-This blog post will explore the concept of metastability, its causes, implications, and methods for mitigation.
+This article will explore the concept of metastability, its causes, implications, and methods for mitigation.